MorrisMA/M16C5x/README.md

 ### Release 2.0

-In this release, the UART has been addded.
-An update has been made to the SPI I/F Master function; update correct fault with the framing of SPI Mode 3 frames with shift lengths greater than 1 byte.
+In this release, the UART has been added.
+An update has been made to the SPI I/F Master function; update corrected fault with the framing of SPI Mode 3 frames with shift lengths greater than 1 byte.
 A correction, not fully tested or verified, was made to the P16C5x core to correct anomalous behavior for BTFSC/BTFSS instructions.